andleb/derivatives/README.md

 The project roughly follows the second edition of the aforementioned book, which was published in 2008.
 While the numerics and mathematics haven't changed, *C++* has gone through quite a bit of a revolution in the time since.
 Due to this fact, the original book includes some now archaic elements, such as a self-implemented smart pointer.
 All such were replaced with their modern equivalents.
 Some chapters do not correspond to a concrete problem and have been excluded; in others, the sub-problems have often been consolidated/handled in a more generic way.

 The code itself is separated into the driver/playground routines, located in *mains*, and the library, located in *src*.
-The *mains* correspond to each relevant chapter, look at the list of includes in each to follow along with the development of the library.
-The original book features a heavy evolution of concepts, especially in the first chapters.
-This has been compacted a bit in this project.
+The *mains* correspond to each relevant chapter, look at the list of includes, corresponding to each executable in *CMakeLists.txt* to follow along with the development of the library.

-The executables defined in the *CMakeLists.txt* correspond to the chapters from the book, as elaborated below:

 #### Ch.
 1 - 5:
 These perform *Monte-Carlo* pricing of various derivatives, with an increasing degree of software architecture.